- Create a client for the website so that it can resolve flags.

 Force all Variant For 50% of Employees

-You can create an override rule with a targeting audience that includes a subset of the users in that audience.
-For example, you can create an override rule that targets 50% of the users in the"plan": "employee" audience.
+You can create a conditional targeting rule with a targeting audience that includes a subset of the users in that audience.
+For example, you can create a conditional targeting rule that targets 50% of the users in the"plan": "employee" audience.
 This way, provided

 that all employees have their plan set to employee, you can test the new experience